ShapeNet/RenderForCNN/README.md

 Results are displayed on screen and saved to `view_estimation/avp_test_results/avp_nv_results.txt` and `view_estimation/vp_test_results/acc_mederr_results.txt`

 ### Training your Own Models
-For Caffe, go to <a href='https://github.com/charlesq34/caffe-render-for-cnn' target='_blank'>caffe-render-for-cnn</a> for the version with special loss layers.
+For Caffe, go to <a href='https://github.com/charlesq34/caffe-render-for-cnn' target='_blank'>caffe-render-for-cnn</a> for the version with special loss layers (in view_prediction branch).

 To prepare training data, run the script below.
 This will genereate LMDB in the data folder.